 |David Ross||Jose Lobaton||Pitcher||Pitcher|

 Both of these elements, along with Hart’s health, will have an impact on Hart production for 2014.

 Hart is is a guy that you must wait on as a dollar guy or a last round last round pick, (MAYBE even a free agent pick up after the draft).
 Hart has good upside potential but is such an injury concern and getting up a little in age (32 on opening day) that you have to be careful to invest too much in him.
 Hart as a primary active player could really hurt your team if he misses a lot of time.
 On the other hand, Hart as a bench guy that can be used at 1B, a corner infield, or UTL spot could mean an extra 20+ home runs.

 Ultimately I think that the best landing spot for Hart would be Boston.
 Even though it rates the worst pak factor wise, I think that Boston has good enough options to spell Hart to keep him healthy, and when fully healthy he would undoubtedly be their best 1B option.

 He also would have a chance—albeit a small one—to crack the Top-5 in the order if he really starts to rake.
 Jonny Gomes may have won the hearts of the Boston fans during last season’s postseason run but he has not been a very consistent player in the regular season for quite some time.
 Corey Hart would have some pretty good value as the everyday first baseman for the Red Sox come the later months of the season, especially batting 5th.
 Let’s just hope those knees hold up.

-Topics: Corey Hart
+Tags: Corey Hart